YANANLIU2/Projects/Pacman_MIPS/Readme.txt

 The project is created to replicate pacman game in assembly language using mips mars simulator.
-It involves a game loop, user input handling, rendering, player movement and etc.
+It involves a game loop, user input handling, incremental rendering, player movement, collision detection and etc.